 “I went from having a super active lifestyle to basically doing nothing,” Ludeman said.
 “I was incapable of doing anything, because my brain would fatigue so quickly that I couldn’t even go out and go to the grocery store.
 I felt like my body was working against me.”

 Ludeman can trace her improved outlook to one day in 2019.
 She had just found out she might need back surgery and was “kind of a mess” when she met with MU Health Care medical rehabilitation psychologist Renée Stucky, PhD, who was helping her recover from the brain injury.
-Stucky suggested Ludeman join MU Health Care’s new Integrated Joint Health Program.
+Stucky suggested Ludeman join MU Health Care’s new Joint Health program.

 “I was stuck in a vicious cycle,” said Ludeman, a 48-year-old Columbia resident.
 “Then, it was like this perfect little program was put together exactly for me.”

-The Integrated Joint Health Program is designed to help people with joint pain by taking a big-picture approach that incorporates exercise, nutrition and behavioral health.
+The Joint Health program is designed to help people with joint pain by taking a big-picture approach that incorporates exercise, nutrition and behavioral health.
 Participants take part in group exercise classes with a personal trainer three times a week.
 They also consult at least once a month with a dietitian, a physical therapist and a health behavior psychologist.
 The initial program lasts at least six months, but people can re-enroll and the joint health team continues to support them long-term.

 “It’s a lifestyle change,” personal trainer Meagan Thurman said.
 “They might not be ready to integrate fitness, nutrition and wellness into their schedule by themselves yet, and it takes about six months to form the good habits we work with them on.
 Most of our participants choose to continue the program after six months.”